Are you an introvert?

 I think it took around three to four weeks to earn back what I spent on the course and an iPad.

 Q: What advice would you give anyone thinking about enrolling in the course to learn how to proofread?
 Is it worth the money?

 If it feels right for you, jump in headfirst.
 It’s absolutely worth the money.

 Q: What does your life look like now as a working freelance proofreader?

 Biggest thing: I was able to stay home during my second pregnancy, and even bring work to the hospital.
 I’ve been able to stay home and bond with my son WHILE working.
 I love making my own schedule.
 Sometimes there’s more work than I think I can get done, but I manage.
 I work ONLY with people I like, which is great (especially after working in fast food).
 I’m finishing my bachelor’s degree, but I may not even end up using it because I’m content with proofreading (and hopefully scoping).

 I’m so happy Marie found a fulfilling job that suits her personality type.
 Working from home can be a saving grace for introverts.
 Not having to worry about small talk can give you the energy to let your real strengths to shine through.
-Marie impressed her client so much with her work that she encouraged Marie to add scoping to her service offering.
+Marie impressed her client so much with her work that she wants to work with Marie in other ways.
 Way to go, Marie!